dfed/SafeDI/Documentation/Manual.md

     /// An auth service instance that is instantiated when the `UserService` is instantiated.
     @Instantiated private let authService: AuthService

-    /// An instance of secure, persistent storage that is instantiated further up the SafeDI dependency tree.
+    /// An instance of secure, persistent storage that is instantiated further up the dependency tree.
     @Received private let securePersistentStorage: SecurePersistentStorage

     private func loadPersistedUser() -> User? {